Robertgreenwood27/ReMember/SUPABASE_SETUP.md

 ## Migrating Existing Data

-If you already have memories in localStorage:
+If you already have dreams in localStorage:

 1. Sign up and sign in to your new account
 2. Go to **Settings** page